ealcobaca/pymfe/README.md

 print(ft)
 ```

-For unsupervised tasks, you can simply omit the target attribute while fitting the data into the MFE model.
-The `pymfe` package automatically finds and extract only the metafeatures suitable for this type of task.
+You can simply omit the target attribute for unsupervised tasks while fitting the data into the MFE model.
+The `pymfe` package automatically finds and extracts only the metafeatures suitable for this type of task.
 Examples are given next:

 ```python
 # Load a dataset